 - A GDPR guide for our customers.
 The guide includes an overview of the new law, details on how MailChimp is preparing for it, and information about how to make sure your use of MailChimp is compliant.

+This post was updated on March 6, 2018 to include a link to our newest GDPR article.
 Please note that this post and the guide are for informational purposes only, and should not be considered legal advice.